alex-patterson-webdev/doctrine-query-filter/README.md

 This approach provides a number of benefits:

 - Provides an intuitive and consistent API for query filtering that can be used for all of your endpoints.
-- No need to create custom queries as they can now be created directly from the url parameters.
+- No need to create any doctrine queries as they can now be created directly from the filter criteria.
 - We can implement query filtering logic in a single place for all entities/resources.
 - Complex query filters can be created by _nesting_ query filter components.
-- Dynamically validate the query filters fields using Doctrine metadata, throwing exceptions if we attempt to filter on invalid fields.
+- Dynamically validate the query filters fields using Doctrine metadata to prevent filtering on invalid fields.

 ## Installation

 Installation via [composer](https://getcomposer.org).

-    require alex-patterson-webdev/doctrine-query-filter ^0.1
+    require alex-patterson-webdev/doctrine-query-filter ^0.2

 ## Documentation